 Mick Lynch sadly passed away after a short illness in Marymount Hospice, Cork on 17 December, 2015.
 This Oral History is dedicated to his memory.

-Paul McDermott teaches Media Studies and Journalism at Rathmines College, Dublin, and is the Director of Programming at 103.2 Dublin City FM.
+Paul McDermott teaches Media Studies and Journalism at Rathmines College, Dublin, and broadcasts on 103.2 Dublin City FM.